 6. Radio Signals and Mobile Phones Can Intercept Confidential Data

-Keyboard interception, in most of the cases, isn’t very much useful because of the obvious reasons.
+Keyboard interception, in most cases, isn’t very useful because of the obvious reasons.
 One can never use keyboard keystrokes to gain access to the data stored within the computer system.

 However, according to the Kaspersky Lab, some external methods can be used to infect the computer with malware that isn’t even connected to the internet.
 That is exactly how the famous Stuxnet worm infected the targeted computer which was placed within the uranium enriched infrastructure.
 Once the computer was infected, the malware worked in a similar way just like some internal spy, leaking confidential data through a certain physical medium.